 - If you have established a strong classroom community, invite students to share resources that they have found useful during this time with each other.
 This not only offers students more avenues to pursue support but also emphasizes to students that they are surrounded by a supportive and robust peer network.

 - Explicitly acknowledge the difference in types of comments made during discussion, distinguishing between emotional comments and informational or analytical ones.
 You can help students understand one another better if you assist them in seeing the different orientations of each other’s statements.

 - Be sure to have a strategy for bringing the discussion to a close.
 Again, a short writing exercise might be helpful.
 You could also remind students of ways they might be of assistance or take action.

-- If you want help in planning a class session or debriefing a session in which the topic came up, email the email the GSI Center and a staff member will contact you, or call 642-4456.
+- If you want help in planning a class session or debriefing a session in which the topic came up, email the GSI Teaching & Resource Center and a staff member will contact you.